Montalto Reliquary: History

 The central part of the reliquary is identifiable in an inventory of the treasures of King Charles V of France (r.
-1364-1380), recorded as hanging in the chapel of the Louvre Palace in Paris.
-After passing through the ownership of the Dukes of Burgundy, it is next recorded among the possessions of the Habsburg Frederick IV, Duke of Austria on his death in 1439.
-It may have passed to the Habsburg family in connection with the marriage of Leopold IV, Duke of Austria with Catherine of Burgundy, daughter of Duke Philip the Good, in 1393.
+1364-1380), where is recorded as hanging in the chapel of the Louvre Palace in Paris.
+After passing through the ownership of the Dukes of Burgundy, it was next recorded as in the possessions of the Habsburg Frederick IV, Duke of Austria on his death in 1439.
+It may have been acquired by the Habsburg family in connection with the marriage of Leopold IV, Duke of Austria with Catherine of Burgundy, daughter of Duke Philip the Good, in 1393.
 This marriage was childless, and Leopold's brother Frederick inherited.
 In 1450 Leonello d'Este, Marquess of Ferrara bought it from a German merchant; he died the same year.
 By 1457 it belonged to the Venetian Cardinal Pietro Barbo, who was Pope Paul II from 1464 to 1471.
 He commissioned a workshop in Venice to add the frame, back, and base, which include his Barbo coat of arms three times, surmounted by a cardinal's hat, indicating this work was done before 1464.